-Free testosterone ELISA kit is a reliable quantitative procedure for measuring testosterone that is either free or unbound in human serum and plasma samples.
-This assay has a minimum sensitivity detection limit of 0.04 pg/ml.
+Human free testosterone ELISA kit is a reliable quantitative procedure for measuring unbound free testosterone in human serum and plasma samples.
+This assay has a minimum sensitivity detection limit of 0.06 pg/ml.

 Testosterone is a C19 steroid hormone that belongs to the androgen group which is predominately secreted in the testes of males and in the ovaries of females, however, small amounts have also been known to be secreted from the adrenal glands.
 It is an anabolic steroid that is the principal male sex hormone which has vital functions in the well-being and health for both males and females.
 The levels of testosterone is found to gradually decline with age in men and its effects are essentially classified as virilizing and anabolic effects.
 Virilizing effects include maturation of the sex organs, whilst anabolic effects include growth of muscle mass and strength, stimulation of linear growth and bone maturation and increased bone density and strength.

 Since testosterone is insoluble in aqueous solutions, majority of it is found to circulate the blood by binding to transport proteins, there is usually only a small fraction (< 1%) which exists as unbound (free testosterone).
 Approximately 60% of it is bound to SHBG with high affinity, whilst the remainder is loosely bound to albumin.
 It is the albumin-bound and free fractions which represent the biologically active forms, whilst SHBG is known to effectively inhibit testosterone action.